 Congratulations 2023 Scholarship Recipients!

 Some scholarships have additional criteria you must agree to.
-The link below will open a link to all criteria for scholarships awarded.
+The link below will open a link to criteria for scholarships awarded and additional information.

 Click here to read details about your award

 2024 Lilly Endowment Community Scholarship

 Apply July 27, 2023 to September 7, 2023 at 11 pm

 (for over 55 named scholarship opportunities for high school and college/adult students)